Introduction

 Migration to Abyssina

 With a heavy heart, Abu Bakr left Makkah one day with the intention to migrate to Abyssinia.
 He took the road to Yemen from where he was to sail for Abyssinia.
-When he had proceeded some distance from Makkah, he met Ibn Ad-Dughna who was the chief of the Qarah tribe, a section of the Quraish.
+When he had traveled some distance from Makkah, he met Ibn Ad-Dughna, who was the chief of the Qarah tribe, a section of the Quraish.

 Support from Ibn ad-Dughna

-After Abu Bakr and Ibn Ad-Dughnah arrived in Makkah spent the entire night visiting the various noblemen of the Quraish.
+After Abu Bakr and Ibn Ad-Dughnah arrived in Makkah, they spent the entire night visiting the various noblemen of the Quraish.
 And to each one of them he said, “Verily, someone of Abu Bakr’s ranking and character does not leave (his homeland) and should not be forced to leave.
-Will you expel (from Makkah) a man who provides for the needy, joins ties of family relations, supports the weak, honors his guests, and helps others?”
-The leaders of the Quraish accepted Ibn Ad-Dughnah’s guarantee of protection, but they did say to him, “Order Abu Bakr to worship his Lord in his home, to pray in his home, and to recite whatever he wants to recite in his home.
-He must not harm us with those acts by coming out and performing them openly, for we fear that our women and children will be put to trial (i.e., that they will become attracted to his religion)”
+Will you expel (from Makkah) a man who provides for the needy, joins ties of family relations, supports the weak, honours his guests, and helps others?”
+The leaders of the Quraish accepted Ibn Ad-Dughnah’s guarantee of protection, but they said to him, “Order Abu Bakr to worship his Lord in his home, to pray in his home, and to recite whatever he wants to recite in his home.
+He must not harm us with those acts by coming out and performing them openly, for we fear that our women and children will be put to trial (i.e., that they will become attracted to his religion).”

 Abu Bakr in Makkah